jmyers7/book/_sources/chapters/06-theory-to-practice.md

 All is not lost, however, since this comparison suggests a better model.
 Though technically the ECDF is a step function, it _appears_ to us as a nice smooth-ish curve.
 If we pretend that it actually _is_ a smooth curve, then the empirical distribution has a probability density function.
 This density function should have a local maximum around a price of $\$100$ since the ECDF appears to have an inflection point near that price.
 As we continue scanning the graph from left to right beginning at $\$100$, we see that the tangent line slopes of the ECDF gradually decrease toward $0$, but that it takes awhile before the slopes are essentially $0$.
 This suggests that the dataset is _right-skew_, in the sense that it has a long tail reaching out to the right from its (single) peak.

-This analysis suggests that a log transform (which you learned about in the [third programming assignment](https://github.com/jmyers7/stats-book-materials/tree/main/programming-assignments)) might "un-skew" the data by removing the tail.
+This analysis suggests that a log transform (which you learned about in the [programming assignment for Chapter 4](https://github.com/jmyers7/stats-book-materials/blob/main/programming-assignments/assignment_04.ipynb)) might "un-skew" the data by removing the tail.
 In place of our (bad) normal model, we thus propose a normal model on the _transformed_ data:

 $$
 \log{X_1},\log{X_2},\ldots,\log{X_{m}} ; \mu,\sigma^2 \sim \mathcal{N}(\mu,\sigma^2).